 |Round Four||May 17||May 24||June 7||June 14|

-NOTE: While the final deadline is May 24, we advise all students to submit their portion of the scholarship application well ahead of this date so their employer has enough time to complete the confirmation form.
-We cannot review an application without the employer confirmation.
+NOTE: While the final application deadline is May 24, we advise all students to register their internship well ahead of this date as we cannot begin reviewing a student's scholarship application until their internship has been approved by the LSA Opportunity Hub.

 To be eligible for the LSA Internship Scholarship, a student must: